 You will always be able to choose whether you want to keep going with your counselling.
 I don't specify that you need to commit to a minimum number of sessions.
 You will know when you have got what you need from counselling and will choose when you want to end your sessions.

 Training, qualifications & experience

-I have experience of working with a wide range of clients through both my private practice and working as a counsellor for Phoenix Health and Wellbeing in Leeds.
+I have experience of working with a range of clients in my private practice.
+In particular I work with younger adults and university students.

-I teach CPCAB L2 and L3 counselling courses for York City Council.
+I teach CPCAB level 2, 3 and 4 counselling courses for York City Council.